Cookie Resources for Girls

 some pictures and e-mail up to two of

 them.
-The most eye-appealing and creative vehicles will win soft lunch
+The most eye-appealing and creative vehicles will win mini

 An important skill girls learn through participation in our annual cookie program is goal setting.
 By engaging you in the process of goal setting, you discover that you can do anything.
 Research has shown that girls that set goals increase their sales by approximately 35 percent.
 To help you set your goal, we have a fun online tool to make the process easy.
 Through online activities in Smart Cookies, you can set your individual sales goal, track your progress and view the rewards you earn along the way.
 In addition, you can use the Online Marketing tools to invite friends and family to purchase cookies to assist you in helping to reach your goal.